-For many of us, dealing with hard water is a daily challenge.
+Dealing with hard water can be a daily challenge.
 Hard water deposits are created by minerals in the water.
 They gradually collect on plumbing fixtures and clog faucet aerators.
-Hard water deposits not only look bad, they can also impair the function of your fixtures.
+Hard water deposits not only look bad, but they can also impair the function of your fixtures.
 To keep faucets and fixtures looking nice and working correctly, it’s a good idea to clean hard water deposits regularly.
 There is no need to purchase special cleaning products because regular white vinegar (sometimes with the help of vigorous scrubbing) will do the job.

 Kitchen and bathroom faucets can quickly accumulate hard water deposits anywhere that water tends to collect.
 This can make even a relatively new faucet look old and dingy because everyday cleaning doesn’t remove the buildup.
 Use vinegar to help loosen the hard water film and buildup before scrubbing.